auth0-samples/auth0-pnp-exampleco-timesheets/timesheets-cron/python/README.md

 node server
 ```

-> Refer to the [README](../../timesheets-api/node/README.md) for the server implementation for more information on running that sample
+> Also refer to the [README](../../timesheets-api/node/README.md) for the API implementation for more information on running that sample

 To run the python process, navigate to its directory and run: